islegendary/melissa-donnie/README.md

 python segment_excel.py data.xlsx
 ```

-You can customize column names with `--user-id-col` and `--event-col` if they differ from the defaults.
+You can customize column names with `--user-id-col`, `--event-col`, and `--email-col` if they differ from the defaults.
+If the specified user ID column is missing, the script falls back to the email column.